Merry Christmas Faux Pallet Art

 - Lay the ruler across the 12″ end of the foam sheet.
 Make a mark every 4″ with the black marker to create the boards.
 Do this at both ends of both foam sheets.
 Lay the ruler even with the marks at the top and bottom of the foam sheet.
 Hold the ruler tightly to the foam and use it as a guide as you cut the boards from the sheets with the foam cutter.
 You only need five 4×18″ foam boards; save the remaining foam for a future project.
 Lightly rub the cut edges together side by side to sand the edges smooth and remove the loose foam particles.

-- Using a dry brushing technique, lightly brush each board with the white paint to enhance the realistic wood grain look.
-Load a small amount of white paint on your dry brush and then wipe off excess on a paper towel.
+- Using a dry brushing technique, lightly brush each board with white paint to enhance the realistic wood grain look.
+Load a small amount of white paint on your dry brush, and then wipe off excess on a paper towel.
 Hold the brush horizontally to the board and lightly brush across just the raised areas of the board.
 You will notice that the graining tool left texture in the paint.
 This technique will bring out that texture.

 - Glue the boards together side by side.